BUCHER, Sir (Francis

 Field Marshal Manekshaw, in the chief of army staff's house in Delhi

-for quite a time and with government permission.
+for some a time and with government permission.
 Sir Roy and

-Lady Maureen adored India, its people, culture and all it stood for.
+Lady Bucher adored India, its people, culture and all it stood for.

 Awards: K.B.E.-C.B.-M.C.-Order of Star of Nepal 1st